Horn Repertoire Week 7: The Classical Natural Horn

 - Haydn, J.: Concerto No. 1 in D; Concerto No. 2 in D

-Next week the focus will be on the topic of modern performance of some to the more “extreme” works of the Classical literature seen on orchestral concerts today, such as the Symphony No. 31 of Haydn and the Symphony No. 29 of Mozart.
+Next week the focus will be orchestral works, in particular the topic of modern performance of some of the more “extreme” works of the Classical literature seen on orchestral concerts today, such as the Symphony No. 31 of Haydn and the Symphony No. 29 of Mozart.

 Continue in Horn Repertoire Course